pm-usp/text-2-sql/README.md

 ### Model execution and SQL statements generation

+To obtain the prompts and generate SQL statements using GPT-3.5 Turbo, we utilized the scripts provided in DAIL-SQL [https://github.com/BeachWang/DAIL-SQL].
+After SQL statements generation we used an adapted version of text-to-sql evaluation test suites [https://github.com/taoyds/test-suite-sql-eval] to evaluate on structure indicator (EM) and run indicator (EX) metrics.
+The adapted version are provided on [https://github.com/brunoyui/test-suite-sql-eval].

+The steps we followed are outlined below:
-To generate the prompts for GPT-3.5 Turbo, we used the generate_question.py script provided in DAIL-SQL was used.
-For English, we followed the instructions provided in DAIL-SQL, using our dev.json and tables.json files to generate the prompts, which were provided on questions.json file.
-For Portuguse, we adapted the PromptReprTemplate.py script to include the template for prompt in Portuguese, and adjust the corresponding places to call this template created.
+ - The generate_question.py script was used to obtain the prompts.
+   - For English, we followed the instructions provided in DAIL-SQL, using our dev.json and tables.json files to obtain the prompts, which were then saved on questions.json file.
+   - For Portuguse, we also used our dev.json and tables.json files to obtain the prompts and adapted the PromptReprTemplate.py script to include the template for prompt in Portuguese.
 We replicate the class NumberSignPrompt and change the following line:
       ```python
       template_info = "### Complete somente a consulta sqlite SQL e sem explicação\n" \
                     "### Tabelas SQLite SQL, com suas propriedades:\n" \
                     "#\n" \
                     "{}\n" \
                     "#"
       template_question = "### {}"
+      ```
+      - The corresponding places to call this template was adjusted.
+ - From questions.json file, we used the ask_llm.py to call the GPT-3.5 Turbo APIs to generate the SQL statements, which were then saved on RESULTS_MODEL-gpt3.5-turbo.txt files.